12 Rules for Life - An Antidote to Chaos

 This chapter brings vital suggestions to people who have kids or planning to have one.
 We are sometimes too optimistic or see ourselves as highly moral caring adults who will never mistreat children.
 In other words, we don't acknowledge the innate darkness that could render us monstrous towards others.
 Carl Jung referred to it as the Shadow which is the dark side of humanity that reaches all the way to Hell.
 Parents who don't understand this usually produce the worst children.

 Young kids can be little monsters who will definitely trigger you at some point in your life.
 2-year-olds are statistically the most violent group of people.
 Kids express outrage and frustrations impulsively.
 Aggression is innate like a beast doesn't need to learn how to strike.
-They kick, slap and bite their parents in attempt to assert dominance.
+They kick, slap, and bite their parents in an attempt to assert dominance.
 This is a phase where they are trying to explore where the boundaries are.
 Hence, it's important for parents to understand what they are doing and correct them.
 This helps kids to regulate their impulses socially.
 Like adults, we did something and turned out to be some mistakes.
 Then we learnt what we did wrong and consciously control ourselves in the future.

-JP gave some heart-felt examples of dealing with his kids and other's.
+JP gave some heartfelt examples of dealing with his kids and others.
 A kid who's constantly not getting fed well by his parent.
 His parents somehow think it's acceptable to let the kid starve just because he misbehaved by not eating.
 JP's wife encouraged the kid to eat and he finally did.
-"Good boy" she said and it put a smile on the kid's face and ate more.
-His son who also didn't want to eat at times, started to eat after some tickling and a compliment.
+"Good boy," she said and it put a smile on the kid's face and ate more.
+His son who also didn't want to eat at times started to eat after some tickling and a compliment.
 There's another kid who didn't want to sleep but after some minimum restraining force and a compliment, the kid slept peacefully.

 Kids can be a pain in the butt but patience is the key.
 Don't hate or ignore them because of their misbehavior.
 Welcome them back to your loving arms once they have controlled their impulses.
-And moreover we need to treat them once they finally did something you liked.
+Moreover, we need to treat them once they finally did something you liked.
 This is positive reinforcement in psychology.
 You observe what others do, no matter they are kids or adults, and compliment them straight away once they did something good.
 This would encourage them to do more.

 I suppose no parents want their kids to be hated by others.
 So if you dislike them, then is very likely that others would too.
 Research suggested if parents can make their children (0-4 years old) eminently desirable socially, it would be a maker of successful parenting.
 This means other children would want to play with your kids.
 Play is important for children.
 They explore and learn from each other.
-If they become an outcast at such early stage, the probability of fixing it would be extremely low.
+If they become an outcast at such an early stage, the probability of fixing it would be extremely low.
 This is all parents' sacred duty.

 Resentment is a bi-directional motivation since we have experienced evil.